xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 SolvPred(r'input_solv_sel.xlsx', r'db.xlsx')
 ```

-Here the first arugement corresponds to the solvent candidate list, and the second one is the database.
+Here the first argument corresponds to the solvent candidate list, and the second one is the database.

 The name of solvent candidate list must start with "input_" and end with ".xlsx" in this version.